 Couture Design Awards

 All the pieces are displayed in the competition hallway, a "museum quality" display of this dazzling collection.
-In addition to our retailers voting on their favorites in the "People's Choice Award," a panel judges made up of of fellow designers, Cornerstone Retailers and jewelry editors from leading consumer magazines will judge submissions on criteria that include design, craftsmanship and salability.
-The judges will vote for the winning pieces on site, and retailers will also receive their ballots and vote for the "People's Choice Awards" at COUTURE.
+A panel of judges made up of fellow designers, Cornerstone Retailers and jewelry editors from leading consumer magazines will judge submissions on criteria that include design, craftsmanship and salability.
+The judges will vote for the winning pieces on site, and our entire community will be able to vote for the "People's Choice Award" during the COUTURE Design Awards celebration.

 Adam Glassman has been Creative Director of O, The Oprah Magazine since 2000, overseeing O’s style pages and is involved in all aspects of the magazine’s cover shoots.
 He pioneered the idea of using real women in O’s fashion pages and his column, “Adam Says,” has been fielding questions from O readers on a wide range of fashion topics since 2007.
 In 2013, Glassman debuted ‘Why It’s Worth It,’ a full page dedicated to featuring higher price point items, while teaching the reader “why it’s worth” the investment.